31 Jul Saint John Henry Newman: The ‘Pope of Oxford’

 The Cardinal’s Miracle

 In 2001, Jack Sullivan, a deacon from Massachusetts, attributed his recovery from a spinal cord disorder to Cardinal Newman.
 On 24 April 2008, the Fathers of the Birmingham Oratory reported that the medical consultants at the Congregation for the Causes of Saints had met that day and voted unanimously that Sullivan's recovery defied any scientific or medical explanation.
 The question of the genuineness of the alleged miracle then went to the panel of theological consultants who unanimously agreed to recognize the miracle a year later, clearing the way for Pope Benedict XVI to beatify Newman.
 Canonization – which awaits one more miracle — would make Cardinal Newman the first English person who has lived since the 17th century to be officially recognized as a saint.
-His feast day is October 9, the day of his conversion in 1845.
+His feast day is October 9, the day of his conversion in 1845, which is also his feast day.